Fairlay/FairlayPrivateAPI/README.md

 signature|nonce|userid|11|{"Comp":"SCOTUS","Descr":"This market resolves to Yes, if the Senate confirms Merrick Garland’s Supreme Court nomination before President Obama leaves the office.
 The resolution date of this market may be accelerated.
 Bets matched after the antedated resolution date will be voided. https://www.coindesk.com","Title":"Will Senate confirm Merrick Garland's SCOTUS nomination?","CatID":15,"ClosD":"2016-11-01T00:00:00","SettlD":"2017-01-20T00:00:00","Ru":[{"Name":"Yes","InvDelay":0,"VisDelay":6000},{"Name":"No","InvDelay":0,"VisDelay":6000}],"_Type":2,"_Period":1,"SettlT":0,"Comm":0.02,"PrivCreator":784741,"CreatorName":"USERNAME"}

-Comp: Competition
+*Comp*: Competition

-CatID: Category (for a list of all Categories, please visit https://github.com/Fairlay/CSharpSampleClient-Main-/blob/master/Market.cs)
+*CatID*: Category (for a list of all Categories, please visit https://github.com/Fairlay/CSharpSampleClient-Main-/blob/master/Market.cs)

-ClosD:  Closing Date
+*ClosD*:  Closing Date

-SettlD: Resolution Date
+*SettlD*: Resolution Date

-Ru:  InvDelay must always be 0, VisDelay must always be set to 6000
+*Ru*:  InvDelay must always be 0, VisDelay must always be set to 6000

-_Type: for a list of all MarketTypes please visit https://github.com/Fairlay/CSharpSampleClient-Main-/blob/master/Market.cs
+*_Type*: for a list of all MarketTypes please visit https://github.com/Fairlay/CSharpSampleClient-Main-/blob/master/Market.cs

-_Period:  for a list of all MarketPeriods please visit https://github.com/Fairlay/CSharpSampleClient-Main-/blob/master/Market.cs
+*_Period*:  for a list of all MarketPeriods please visit https://github.com/Fairlay/CSharpSampleClient-Main-/blob/master/Market.cs

-SettlT:  for a list of all SettleTypes please visit https://github.com/Fairlay/CSharpSampleClient-Main-/blob/master/Market.cs
+*SettlT*:  for a list of all SettleTypes please visit https://github.com/Fairlay/CSharpSampleClient-Main-/blob/master/Market.cs

-Comm:  0.02 - must always be 0.02 in order to be listed on Fairlay.
+*Comm*:  0.02 - must always be 0.02 in order to be listed on Fairlay.
 Please contact info@fairlay.com if you need a reduced commission.

-PrivCreator:  must match your userid
+*PrivCreator*:  must match your userid

-CreatorName:  your public name of your choice
+*CreatorName*:  your public name of your choice

 ## CANCELALLORDERS